splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 -   Check-in Splunk

 Before polling starts, SC4SNMP must perform SNMP WALK process on the device.
-It is run first time after configuring the new device and  then in every `walk_interval`.
+It is the run first time after configuring the new device, and then the run time in every `walk_interval`.
 Its purpose is to gather all the data and provide meaningful context for the polling records.
-May be, that your device is so big that walk takes too long and scope of walking must be limited.
+For example, it might report that your device is so large that the walk takes too long, so the scope of walking needs to be limited.
-In such cases, enable the small walk using the instruction: [walk takes too much time](../../bestpractices/#walking-a-device-takes-too-much-time).
+In such cases, enable the small walk.
+See: [walk takes too much time](../../bestpractices/#walking-a-device-takes-too-much-time).
-When walk finishes, events appear in Splunk, check it with those queries:
+When the walk finishes, events appear in Splunk.
+Confirm the walk with the following queries:

 ``` bash
 index="netops" sourcetype="sc4snmp:event"